emtneutrino/races/README.md

 All players who want to join the race, including you, will need to be near the green starting waypoint.
 To join the race, type 'E' or press right DPAD.
 This will clear any waypoints you previously set and load the race waypoints.
 You cannot join a race if you are editing waypoints.
 Stop editing first.
 You can only join one race at a time.
 If you want to join another race, leave your current one first.
 If you do not join your own race, you will not see the race results.

 To list all competitors in the race that you joined, type `/races rivals`.
 You will not be able to see competitors if you have not joined a race.
-If you cannot see all the competitors type 'T' for chat and use the Page Up and Page Down keys to scroll.
+If you cannot see all the competitors, type 'T' for chat and use the Page Up and Page Down keys to scroll.
 Type Esc when done.

 Once everyone who wants to join your registered race have joined, you can start the race.
 Type `/races start 10` to start the race with a delay of 10 seconds before the actual start.
 If you do not indicate a delay, the default is 30 seconds.
 Any vehicles the players are in will be frozen until after the delay expires.
 After the race has started, your race advertisement will be removed from all players.